Stuart Little 3: Call of the Wild: Plot

 Stuart and his family leave the comfort of Manhattan to go on a camping trip near Lake Garland.
-When they get there, Stuart meets Reeko, a skunk who is generally disliked by the forest animals and is on a mission to give food to "The Beast", a cougar who terrorizes the animals of the forest every night.
+When they get there, Stuart and George meet a fellow Lake Scout named Brooke who warns them of a cougar who lives near the lake called "The Beast".
+The two subsequently decide to join the Lake Scouts.

-While hiking with their dad, Stuart and George stumble upon and join the "Lake Scouts" with Frederick watching over them.
-George excels at scouting while also developing a crush on a fellow Scout named Brooke, but Stuart has trouble keeping up due to his small stature.
+George excels at scouting while also developing a crush on Brooke, but Stuart has trouble keeping up due to his small stature.
+One day while hiking with the Scouts, Stuart accidentally gets left behind.
+While trying to find them, Stuart meets Reeko, a skunk who is generally disliked by the forest animals and is on a mission to give food to The Beast.
 Down on his luck with the Scouts and Troopmaster Bickle looking down upon him, Stuart makes a deal with Reeko for him to learn the ways of the forest.

 After some training and being invited to dinner with Stuart's family, Reeko ultimately befriends Stuart.
-But after deciding the food given to him isn't enough, Reeko tricks Snowbell into entering the forest and gets captured by The Beast.
+However, after deciding the food given to him is not enough, Reeko tricks Snowbell into entering the forest and gets captured by The Beast.
 Soon after finding out Reeko was behind Snowbell's disappearance, Stuart goes off into the wilderness to save Snowbell.

 Not long after, Eleanor finds out Stuart is missing and rallies a search party with Frederick and the scouts.
 Meanwhile, Stuart successfully rescues Snowbell and attempts to trick The Beast into falling into a trap covered with sticks and leaves.
-Upon noticing the trap failing and before Stuart is eaten, Reeko shows up with a group of forest animals who initially didn't like him; the forest animals help out Stuart and Reeko, working together to get Snowbell; they are found by the search party, while the Beast is defeated and then taken away to a zoo by the humans.

-Stuart earns a gold kerchief from Troopmaster Bickle.
+Upon noticing the trap failing and before Stuart is eaten, Reeko shows up with a group of forest animals who initially did not like him; the forest animals help out Stuart and Reeko.
+They are found by the search party, while The Beast is defeated and then taken away to a zoo by the humans, and Stuart earns a gold kerchief from Troopmaster Bickle.
 As Stuart's family is packing up to leave, Reeko apologizes for his behavior and tells Stuart that he was wrong to betray him.
-As the film ends, Stuart says farewell to Reeko and the Littles head back home to Manhattan.
+Stuart says farewell to Reeko and the Littles head back home to Manhattan.